agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 ![png]({{ "/assets/images/histograma_angulos_2liq_1.png" | absolute_url}})

 While I was at it, I realized that when the input was in degrees the plot was not correct.
 This issue was a result of an innappropiate interpretation from the plot of the computed bins.
-What I decided to do was internally check if the input is in degrees and transform it to radians.
+I decided to internally check if the input is in degrees and transform it to radians.

 ```python
 if values.min() < np.pi and values.max() > np.pi:
 	values = np.deg2rad(values)
 ```

-This is just a practical rule I came up with after giving it little thought.
-Suggestions on better ways to handle this issue are very much welcomed.
+This is just a practical rule I came up with.
+I would like to check if there is a more theoretically supported way to do it.

 With this little rule and providing an input in degrees, I got this plot: